-In my home life (do those still exist?), one of my kids will do just about anything I ask as long as the reward is dessert or a social outing.
+In my home life, one of my kids will do just about anything I ask as long as the reward is dessert or a social outing.
 It’s not bribery … it just makes my job as a parent a bit easier — do this, then receive that.
 I know what his currency is (thanks Dr. Phil), and I dole it out quite intentionally.
 My other kid, his twin brother, could not care less about dessert or social outings.
 His currency is personal freedom; his typical wish involves time to himself to do whatever his heart desires.
 Here are two people who share the same parents, share the same home with the same rules, and they’ve even shared a womb, but in so many ways they could not be more different.

 In my work life (balance, see?), I work with a team of sales and marketing professionals who report to the same person, work for the same company, and own the same goals.
 But, their driving forces, the intrinsic WHY behind their actions, are different.
 One may be driven by results and ROI while another may be driven by status or recognition and another by the opportunity to learn and acquire knowledge.
 It’s important as a leader for me to understand why individual team members do what they do so I can motivate them to succeed not only for our company, but for themselves.

 Much is made these days regarding the alignment between a team member’s motivation and his or her role within the company.
 It’s an area of business many of us refer to as cultural fit, a burgeoning topic in the HR space, and rightfully so.
 The Society for Human Resource Management cites that the result of poor culture fit can cost an organization between 50-60% of the person’s annual salary.
 Ouch.